ethanliu/iLyricsCloud/README.md

 google - Google images for artwork
 jpopasia - Japanese and Korean lyrics
 kkbox - Artworks
 lyricscom - English lyrics
 lyricswiki - English lyrics
 metrolyrics - English lyrics
 mojim -  Chinese lyrics
 utamap - Japanese lyrics
 yahoojp - Japanese lyrics

-### Plugin guideline
+### Plugin Guideline

 Only two function would be called from iLyrics Class, with special function name.

 {pluginName}\_lyrics_hook()
+return lyrics as string.

 {pluginName}\_artwork_hook()
+return image url as string.

+To active a plugin, after put the file in plugins folder, you must add the plugin to into $plugins from config.php file.